heseltime/daily-reports/README.md

 >
 >Open Question/Idea for Weekly Recap
 >
->"Needs Production Testing" field in jira tickets: general rule here?
+>+ "Needs Production Testing" field in jira tickets: general rule here?
 >
 >+ COLLEAGUE A had an idea to do a Special Subclass Implementation (clean) version of the bug fix outlined in JIRA-TICKET-NUMBER which I like a lot.
 >